 Do daily pelvic floor exercises

-Pelvic floor exercises can be really effective at reducing leakage, but it's important to do them properly.
+Pelvic floor exercises can be effective at reducing leaks, but it's important to do them properly.
 Find out how to do pelvic floor exercises.

-You may have to do pelvic floor exercises for three months before you see any benefits.
+You may have to do pelvic floor exercises for 3 months before you see any benefits.

 If you smoke, you put yourself at risk of incontinence, because coughing puts strain on your pelvic floor muscles.

 Find out about NHS Smokefree support services, or call the Smokefree National Helpline to speak to a trained adviser on 0300 123 1044 from Monday to Friday 9am to 8pm and Saturday and Sunday 11am to 4pm.

 Find out more about how to stop smoking.

 High-impact exercise and sit-ups put pressure on your pelvic floor muscles and can increase leaks.

 To strengthen your pelvic floor to relieve symptoms, replace high-impact exercise, such as jogging and aerobics, with strengthening exercise, such as pilates.

 Pilates strengthens your core muscles, which is beneficial for stress incontinence.